sorelmitra/learn/verifit/Readme.md

 - Adding contents from an existing package.json to the project's package.json and running `npm install`
 - Adding to a python's requirements.txt from an existing requirements.txt and running `pip install`
+- Creating a directory structure for the tests

 ## Framework Language